CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+PORTAL*_ [Create the license pages | https://www.kielipankki.fi/wp-admin/edit.php?post_type=page&page=cms-tpv-page-page) if required [how to create license pages)|https://www.kielipankki.fi/intra/creating-license-pages/ ]
 # [ ] _*?PORTAL*_ For a PRIV license, create and translate the pages for data protection terms and conditions and inform the depositor
 # [ ] _*?A*_ If required, [request the URNs] (https://github.com/CSCfi/Kielipankki/tree/master/FIN-CLARIN-Administration) for the PRIV condition pages
-# [ ] _*+PORTAL*_ Update the license PIDs in the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2] and make sure the resource in question is linked with the correct license instance in the resource database
+# [ ] _*+PORTAL*_ Update the license PIDs in the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2 ]and make sure the resource in question is linked with the correct license instance in the resource database
 # [ ] _*+META*_ Create/update the [COMEDI | https://clarino.uib.no/comedi/records] record, including the license information and the people to be cited, according to the agreement [instructions for creating metadata records | https://www.kielipankki.fi/development/creating-metadata-records/ ]
-# [ ] _*+PORTAL*_ In case the resource has a RES license, add the relevant details to the table [LBR-katselmointiprosessi | https://www.kielipankki.fi/wp-admin/admin.php?page=tablepress&action=edit&table_id=37], shown on the intranet page [Katselmointiprosessi |https://www.kielipankki.fi/intra/katselmointiprosessi/ ]
+# [ ] _*+PORTAL*_ In case the resource has a RES license, add the relevant details to the table [LBR-katselmointiprosessi | https://www.kielipankki.fi/wp-admin/admin.php?page=tablepress&action=edit&table_id=37 ], shown on the intranet page [Katselmointiprosessi |https://www.kielipankki.fi/intra/katselmointiprosessi/ ]
 # [ ] _*?DISCUSS*_ If the license requires further processing steps and resources from Kielipankki, bring them up for discussion in an internal meeting
 \\
 ```